MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

    Recording starts, as indicated by the solid red circle in the control bar.

-1. Go to the page and run through the steps that you want to record, as you typically would.
+1. Go to the page and run through the task that you want to record, as you typically would.

-   As you interact with the application, your actions and the resulting actions done by the application itself are added in sequence to the **Page Scripting** pane.
+   As you interact with the application, your actions and the resulting actions done by the application itself are added in sequence as steps in the **Page Scripting** pane.

-1. While recording, you
+1. At anytime during recording, you can pause, resume, or delete the last recorded step.

    - To pause the recording, select the **Stop** button in the control bar.

       While paused, you can ...

-   - To resume recording to more actions, select the **Start recording** button.
+   - To resume recording and continue  actions, select the **Start recording** button.

    - To delete the last captured step, select **...** next to step and then **Delete**.
+   - To add a wait time before the next step, select the step > **...** > **Add step** > **Wait**.

 1. When you're done recording, select the **Stop** button.
 1. To play back the recording right away, select the **Play** button.